mercurymedia/elm-ag-grid/README.md

 ## Install

-Elm component: `elm install mercurymedia/elm-ag-grid`
+**Elm component:** `elm install mercurymedia/elm-ag-grid`

 It's also required to make the webcomponent from the package available to your project.
-This can be done by installing the package from NPM and importing it into the Javascript pipeline.
+This can be done by installing the package from NPM.

 ```sh
   npm i @mercurymedia/elm-ag-grid
 ```

+And then importing it into the Javascript pipeline.

 ```js
 import from "@mercurymedia/elm-ag-grid";